Save Up To 54%

 Speak to the HR department in your company to find out how much you can spend.

-Can I top up the amount I spend with my own funds?
+Can I top up my Cycle to Work Scheme voucher with my own money?

 The amount of money you spend must not be more than the amount of your cycle to work voucher.
 Unfortunately, you are no longer allowed to top up cycle to work scheme orders with your own money.
 Of course, you can always buy extra cycling equipment in a separate order.